 How often will those snow boots get worn in a climate prone to rain?

-And some of the questions parents want answered can be emotionally charged and hard to ask, like “Can you dance in those shoes or sit in that dress?”
-But again, parents know from experience, that going to a school dance is much more fun when the outfit being worn allows for full participation.
+And some of the questions parents want answered can be emotionally charged and hard to ask, like “Can you dance in those shoes?”
+But parents know from experience, that going to a school dance is much more fun when the outfit being worn allows for full participation!

 Reduce Waste and Increase Happiness

-Our vision is a world where children are financially literate, thoughtful consumers.
-We believe that by providing a way for kids to “thoughtfully prefer” what they might like to receive for an upcoming birthday or holiday gift, we can substantially reduce waste and increase happiness – across the planet!
+Our vision is a world where children are financially literate, environmentally aware, consumers.
+We believe that by providing a way for kids to more carefully consider what they might like to receive for an upcoming birthday or holiday gift, we can substantially reduce waste and increase financial well-being at the same time!